-In a digital world where video content continues to grow in popularity and importance, marketers have needed to find more and more ways to utilise video as part of their overall marketing strategy.
-Youtube ads have revealed themselves as an interesting way to get in on the act.
+In a digital world where video content continues to grow in popularity and importance, marketers need to find more and more ways to utilise video as part of their overall marketing strategy.
+YouTube ads have revealed themselves as an interesting way to get in on the act.

 However, this interruptive format is what has led to pre-roll ads being somewhat misused – meaning they can easily become irritating and also create an obstacle between a viewer and the video they’ve actually trying to watch.
 This is obviously not the impression of your brand you want to communicate – and it can actually work to undermine your brand image (that you’ve laboured so hard to create)!

 The best pre-roll ads are ones which are interesting, entertaining or which provide real value to a viewer.
 In this way, they can provide an unexpected break or a brief and different form of entertainment.
-There’s a few benefits involved for you, too:
+There are a few benefits involved for you, too:

 Firstly, consider the rising popularity of video content.
 According to Insivia, viewers retain 95% of a brand message when they see it in a video, compared with 10% when simply reading copy.
 52% of consumers also shared that watching product videos makes them more confident in online purchasing decisions.